 \subsection{Motivation for LLM Mental Imagery Tasks}

-To test whether LLMs are capable of solving tasks designed to probe pictorial mental imagery despite relying exclusively on text processing, we gave several state-of-the-art models (Claude, Gemini, OpenAI) expanded, bespoke instruction sets following \citet{finke1989}'s approach described above.
+To test whether LLMs are capable of solving tasks designed to probe visual mental imagery, we gave several state-of-the-art models (Claude, Gemini, OpenAI), as well as several open-weight models (DeepSeek, Qwen, GPT oss), expanded, bespoke instruction sets following \citet{finke1989}'s approach described above.
 We also asked models with image capabilities to generate images in each step and to consider them in their answers.
-As the object reconstruction task we used is compositional (different images or aspects of images from each step need to be combined in subsequent steps to obtain the final answer), we conjectured that image-aided reasoning could increase performance, especially if the pictorial imagery framework is correct, and if forcing the models to produce and consider images in the intermediate steps could alter their approach to the task.
-(See Appendix \ref{sec:extended_related_work} for further discussion about this approach.)
+As the object reconstruction task we used is compositional (different images or aspects of images from each step need to be combined in subsequent steps to obtain the final answer), we conjectured that, direct, image-aided reasoning could increase performance, especially if the pictorial imagery framework is correct, and if forcing the models to produce and consider images in the intermediate steps could alter their approach to the task.
+We were especially interested in this as it forces the models to use their image encoder (something that does not occur during pure textual prompting as no pixels are input into the model).
 Finally, we obtained a human baseline for for this task by testing 100 human subjects.

 Whether LLMs can perform at a human level on this task is of intrinsic interest to understand what these new models can achieve.
 This type of object reconstruction is an ideal challenge for LLMs.
 The task is structured entirely through natural language (both the input and the output); the results are easily evaluated; and we included newly created examples that could not possibly be in their training set.
 Moreover, due to the nature of the task and the fact that it can be expanded, a human baseline can be straightforwardly established at any point.
 Additionally, LLMs performing at or beyond the human baseline would constitute evidence for LLM propositional reasoning-based imagery.
 The results from this task are also of interest for the cognitive science debate about the format(s) of mental imagery, since it would put to a test the idea that mental imagery necessarily involves some pictorial component.